chimera-linux/bandicoot/README.md

 The whole system consists of 3 processes:

 * `bandicootd`
+* `bandicoot-dump`
 * `bandicoot`
-* `bandicore`

 The first is a daemon that runs as a system service.
 It opens a listening TCP socket and accepts connections.
 When a connection is received, it expects to receive a specific message.

-* For connections from `bandicoot`, an identification message plus metadata is received, followed by a stream representing a core dump.
+* For connections from `bandicoot-dump`, an identification message plus metadata is received, followed by a stream representing a core dump.
 This type of message is only allowed from superuser connections (peer credentials are verified).
-* For connections from `bandicore`, a different protocol is followed.
+* For connections from `bandicoot`, a different protocol is followed.
 Any user can send these messages but it will only receive information it has permissions for.